-1. While racing, sails may also be stored anywhere below decks.

-2. Sails must be returned to the forward pipe berths at the end of racing each day except the #1 GENOA and both SPINNAKERs which will move with the team to the next assigned boat once back at the dock after racing SATURDAY.

-3. All of the sails supplied must remain onboard your boat while racing.
+- 1. While racing, sails may also be stored on the main cabin floor or by the aft bunk. - 2.
+Sails must be returned to the bow cabin at the end of racing each day except the #1 GENOA and both SPINNAKERS which will move with the team to the next boat at the end of the day's racing on Saturday. - 3.
+All of the sails supplied must remain onboard your boat while racing.

-SPINNAKERS:
+SPINNAKER:

-1. Be especially careful when dropping the jib after a spinnaker set as the hanks may cause it to tear!

-2. Banding/setting the spinnaker in stops is prohibited.
+- 1. Be especially careful when dropping the jib after a spinnaker set as the hanks may cause it to tear! - 2.
+Use of disposable material to band or stop the spinnaker is a violation of the RRS.